Registration for the 2019 Conservation Youth Corps Program is now CLOSED. Thank you to all that registered!

-The CYC Summer Program is full of fun, learning and hard work!
-As a CYC volunteer, you will spend your week on a crew of seven youth volunteers and be mentored by a Crew Leader.
-On many days you will also be working with other crews, making the CYC program a great way to meet people from all across your watershed!
+The Conservation Youth Corps (CYC) program is full of fun, learning and hard work.
+As a CYC volunteer, you will spend your week on a crew of nine youth volunteers and be lead and mentored by experienced CVC Staff.

-Your Crew Leader will pick you up each morning around 8:00am at a local high school and bring you to the work site.
+Your Crew Leader will pick you up each morning at 8:00 a.m. at a local high school and bring you to your work site.
 On Monday, training and orientation will take place at Terra Cotta Conservation Area.
 Tuesday through Friday are work days and projects and locations change each day so you have the opportunity to see many different areas of the watershed and learn about a variety of environmental restoration projects.
-Once the project is done, there may be time to explore a local Conservation Area, take a hike, or learn about local wildlife!
-At the end of the day, your Crew Leader will drop you off at 3:00pm at the same high school you were picked up at.
+At the end of the day, your Crew Leader will drop you off at 3:00 p.m. at the same high school you were picked up at.

 So what exactly will you do as a CYC volunteer?
 Well, it changes all the time.
 Each week crews will be faced with a different set of projects, which may include: